JereKuusela/valheim-expand_world/README.md

 - forestTresholdMax (default: `0`): Maximum forest value (if only in forests).
 - groundOffset (default: `0` meters): Placed above the ground.
 - data: ZDO data override.
 For example to change altars with Spawner Tweaks mod (`object copy` from World Edit Commands).
-- objectSwap: Changes child objects to some other objects, including dungeons.
+- objectSwap: Changes location objects to other objects, doesn't include dungeons.
     - Use format `id, swapid` for a direct swap.
     - Use format `id, swapid1, swapid2, ...` for multiple possible outcomes.
     - Use format `id, swapid1:weight1, swapid2:weight2, ...` to control the chance of each outcome.
     - Empty id can be used to spawn nothing.
     - Blueprints are supported.
-    - Use command `ew_locations` and `ew_rooms` to print location and room contents.
+    - Use command `ew_locations` to print location contents.
     - [Example](https://github.com/JereKuusela/valheim-expand_world/blob/main/examples_locations.md#location-adding-new-objects)
 - objectData: List to set child object data.
 Format is `id,data`.
   - id: Prefab name.